 Endowment funds consist of donor-restricted endowments and funds designated by the Diocesan Finance Council to function as endowments.
 Income from donor-restricted endowments is restricted for specific purposes, except for the amounts available for general use.
 Donor-restricted endowment funds are not available for general expenditure.
-For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Diocese considers all expenditures related to its ongoing activities of the Diocese as well as the services undertaken to support those activities to be general expenditures.

-The board-designated endowment of \$19,685,942 and \$21,483,423 as of June 30, 2022 and 2021, respectively, is subject to an annual spending rate of 4% as described in Note 7.
+The board-designated endowment designated for Diocese operations of \$20,376,854 and \$19,685,942 as of June 30, 2023 and 2022, respectively, is subject to an annual spending rate of 4% as described in Note 7.
 Although the Diocese does not intend to spend from this board-designated endowment (other than amounts appropriated for general expenditure as part of the Board of Directors' annual budget approval and appropriation), these amounts could be made available, if necessary.

 The Diocese's liquidity management plan includes investing cash in excess of daily requirements in the Certificate of Deposit Account Registry Service network and the Insured Cash Sweep network.
-Furthermore, as discussed in Note 19, the Diocese maintains an unsecured line of credit with an available balance of \$9,925,000 as of June 30, 2022 and 2021, respectively, which is available to provide additional liquidity, if necessary.
+Furthermore, as discussed in Note 19, the Diocese maintains two unsecured lines of credit with a combined available balance of \$19,779,710 as of June 30, 2023.
+The Diocese had one unsecured line of credit with an available balance of \$9,925,000 as of June 30, 2022.
+These lines of credit are available to provide additional liquidity, if necessary.